shuchu11/Leo_Dailylog/README.md

 [ x ] Notify vossic’s PM (Peter) a PDU’s outlet is broken

-[ x ] Give vossic VPN and ensure ssh works
+[ o ] Give vossic VPN and ensure ssh works

 [ x ] Register all our server in vossic’s system